 - Learn about adjustment disorder, including its symptoms and possible effects.
 You may also want to consult with a mental health professional in your community to learn about the options for care that are available to young people battling this condition.

 - Once you have an idea of the types of treatment that can help your teen, research treatment centers that offer those levels of care, contact a few, and learn about their admissions processes.

-- Speak to your teen about the need for treatment and explain to him or her the benefits of seeking care.
+- Speak to your child about the need for treatment and explain to him or her the benefits of seeking care.
 You may be initially met with resistance, though it is important to remain calm, empathic, and supportive during this conversation.

 - Schedule an assessment at a treatment center of your choosing based on the research you have done.
-Make sure that you are present for this assessment if you are the adolescent’s parent or legal guardian, as you will need to complete paperwork and provide important details about your teen’s presenting issues.
+Make sure that you are present for this assessment if you are the child or adolescent’s parent or legal guardian, as you will need to complete paperwork and provide important details about your teen’s presenting issues.